Alvis Whitted

-Alvis James Whitted (born September 4, 1974) is an American former professional football wide receiver.
+Alvis James Whitted (born September 4, 1974) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the NC State Wolfpack.

 Early life

-Whitted played two years as a wide receiver at Orange High School in Hillsborough, North Carolina and was also a standout in track and field.
+Whitted played two years as a wide receiver at Orange High School in Hillsborough, North Carolina, and was also a standout in track and field.
 He was a state champion in the 100 and 200 meters as a senior in 1993 and won MVP honors of the NCHSAA 4A state championships as well.

 College career

 Whitted played his college football at North Carolina State University.
 He played as a wide receiver.

 Track and field

 Whitted was the North Carolina state champion in the 100 and 200 meters his senior year of high school in 1993.
 He would continue running track along with playing football at NC State.

 He recorded personal bests of 10.02 seconds in the 100 meters and 20.03 seconds in the 200 meters.

 He would later participate in the 1996 U.S. Olympic Trials, where he finished in sixth place in the 200 meters, with a time of 20.29 seconds, running against Michael Johnson and Carl Lewis.